AnthoVDO/learn-Csharp-dotnet/note.md

 - In Vs cide, the wrench is a property =>   .Length
 - Don't forget semicolon ;
 - use \\ for path file because only one \ is an escape character
+- delegate => used to add function as argument inside an other function

 # Remark :